 - "Will you write me a 90-day script if my insurance allows it, so I am not refilling monthly through whatever channel happens to be open?"
 Fewer refill events means fewer counterfeit-exposure events.

-Pharmacists in 2024 hospital-admission cases in Hong Kong said the same thing in three separate interviews: the patients did not ask where the pen came from.
+In the 2024 Hong Kong hospital-admission cases, the through-line was the same: the patients did not ask where the pen came from.
 They asked the price and they asked the dose.
 Nobody asked the supply chain question.

 What to check before you buy or refill